Agent And Script Mode

 Timeouts

-Always set timeouts for unattended workflows:
+Always set timeouts for unattended workflows. sshx run defaults the command

 sshx -h=prod-web --timeout=30s --json "systemctl is-active nginx"